-Arturo Alemany, Director
+Arturo Alemany, Partner/Director

 Arturo Alemany has more than 25 years of experience as an international business strategist and consultant for Fortune 500 companies throughout the United States, Europe and Latin America.
 He has consulted in the areas of mergers and acquisitions, corporate development and political consulting, and has specialized in several sectors of private industry, including telecommunications, transportation, gaming, cable television and hospitality.

 Arturo served as President and CEO of the publicly-traded company USA Broadband, based in California, and on the Board of Directors of the New York based Violy & Co., a global financial advisement firm responsible for raising more than $95 billion dollars of investment funds in Latin America.
 He also has over ten years of quasi-government experience working for the National Railroad Passenger Corporation (AMTRAK) assisting in the development of rail service and increasing ridership between the Los Angeles-San Diego corridor.

 His role as U.S. liaison was instrumental in procuring and initiating the logistics for the start-up of GlobaSat, a Mexican representative of the intergovernmental consortium IntelSat, which owns and manages a constellation of communication satellites that provides internet broadcast services.
 He also acted as U.S. liaison to Codere, S.A., helping it become the first and only publicly-traded gaming operator in the Spanish Stock Exchange with worldwide operations.
 Arturo is founder of two technology companies that specialize in the South American gaming industry.
 He is the founder of MIR International Services, Inc., which is the longest existing and largest operator and distributor of horse racing simulcasting throughout Latin America.
 He is also the founder of Alemany & Associates, which focuses primarily on international real estate and telecommunications consulting services.